-Coaches are full-time, trained professionals who are matched with up to 15 young people ages 14 and older in foster care.
-Coaching is voluntary and there are no eligibility criteria; young people can decide to be coached for however long they need (until age 26).
+Coaches are full-time, trained professionals who are matched with up to 15 young people ages 14 and older in with expeirence in foster care or juvenile justice.
+Coaching is voluntary and there are no eligibility criteria; young people can decide to be coached for however long they need.
+Public funding for the juvenile justice program supports coaching of youth through age 23, though that age limit may increase to 26 over time.